MakieOrg/Makie.jl/docs/explanations/dim-converts.md

 ax = Axis(f[1, 1]; dim1_conversion=Makie.CategoricalConversion())
 ```

-### Scope
+### Limitations

-Currently, dim conversions only works for x and y arguments for the standard 2D Axis.
-It's setup to generalize to other Axis types, but is currently only supported by `Axis`.
+-   For now, dim conversions only works for vectors with supported types for the x and y arguments for the standard 2D Axis.
+It's setup to generalize to other Axis types, but the full integration hasn't been done yet.
+-   Keywords like `direction=:y` in e.g. Barplot will not propagate to the Axis correctly, since the first argument is currently always x and second always y.
+We're still trying to figure out how to solve this properly
+-   Categorical values need to be wrapped in `Categorical`, since it's hard to find a good type that isn't ambiguous when defaulting to a categorical conversion.
+You can find a work around in the docs.
+-   Date Time ticks simply use `PlotUtils.optimize_datetime_ticks` which is also used by Plots.jl.
+It doesn't generate optimally readable ticks yet and can generate overlaps and goes out of axis bounds quickly.
+This will need more polish to create readable ticks as default.
+-   To properly apply dim conversions only when applicable, one needs to use the new undocumented `@recipe` macro and define a conversion target type.
+This means user recipes only work if they pass through the arguments to any basic plotting type without conversion.

 ### Current conversions in Makie